hyperledger/fabric/docs/source/style_guide.md

 Exceptions to this would be usages from code.
 In that case, use whatever’s in the code.
 And also examples like Org1.
 Don’t write it as OrgOne.

-**Try to avoid using the same words too often.**

-If you can avoid using a word twice in one sentence, please do so.
-Not using it more than twice in a single paragraph is better.
-Of course sometimes it might not be possible to avoid this –-- a doc about stateDB is likely to be replete with uses of the word “database” or “ledger”.
-But excessive usage of any particular word has a tendency to have a numbing effect on the reader.

-**How should files be named?**

-For example, `identity_use_case_tutorial.md`.
-While not all files use this standard, new files should adhere to it.

 **Capitalization rules for doc titles.**

 The standard rules for capitalization in sentences should be followed.
 In other words, unless a word is the first word in the title or a proper noun, do not capitalize its first letter.
 For example, "Understanding Identities in Fabric" should be "Understanding identities in Fabric".
 While not every doc follows this standard yet, it is the standard we're moving to and should be followed for new topics.